MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bot-context-json-samples.md

 ---
 title: Code samples for parsing activity JSON
-description: Learn how to parse the activity JSON object to retrieve the bot context for Azure or Power Virtual Agents bots. ms.date: 07/21/2023 ms.topic: how-to
+description: Learn how to parse the activity JSON object to retrieve the bot context for Azure or Copilot Studio bots. ms.date: 07/21/2023 ms.topic: how-to
 author: neeranelli